3rd Corps of Air Force and Air Defense: 1st Aviation Corps

-The 1st Aviation Corps was formed by order from May 8, 1964, per the "Drvar 2" reorganization plan of the Yugoslav Air Force.
+The 1st Aviation Corps was formed by order on May 8, 1964, per the "Drvar 2" reorganization plan of the Yugoslav Air Force.
 It was created by transformation of 1st Air Command and its consolidation with units from 3rd Air Command and 7th Air Command.
-It consisted of all aviation units from eastern part of Yugoslavia at military airports Batajnica, Lađevci, Niš, Skoplje and Priština.
+It consisted of all aviation units from the eastern part of Yugoslavia at military airports Batajnica, Lađevci, Niš, Skoplje and Priština.

-By order from December 25, 1967, the command of 1st Aviation Corps has been relocated from Zemun to Niš.
-By order from February, 1986, it was renamed in to 3rd Corps of Air Force and Air Defense.
+On December 25, 1967, the command of 1st Aviation Corps has been relocated from Zemun to Niš and by February, 1986, it was renamed in to 3rd Corps of Air Force and Air Defense.

 During this period Dušan Vlaisavljević, Ljubiša Ćurguz, Stevan Roglić, Borivoje Petkov and Miloš Bajčetić were commanders of the 1st Aviation Corps.

 3rd Corps of Air Force and Air Defense

 The 3rd Corps of Air Force and Air Defense was formed in February 1986, by order to organize three corps of Air Force and Air Defense.
 The corps area of responsibility was south-east part of Yugoslavia.
-It's aviation units were based at Niš, Skoplje, Lađevci, Priština and Golubovci military airports.
+Its aviation units were based at Niš, Skoplje, Lađevci, Priština and Golubovci military airports.

 Units of 3rd Corps of Air Force and Air Defense have participated in combat operations since end of June 1991 as assistance for other corps.

 By June 1992 the 3rd Corps of Air Force and Air Defense has been disbanded, and its command was reorganized into command of Aviation Corps of newly formed Air Force of Federal Republic of Yugoslavia.

 In this period commanders of 3rd Corps of Air Force and Air Defense were Marko Kulić and Ljubiša Veličković.